-- Financial Interdependency the City receives financial support or provides financial benefit to the organization, - Authoritative appointment of governing authority The Dalles City Council is the organization's governing authority.
+- Financial interdependency the City receives financial support or provides financial benefit to the organization. - Authoritative appointment of governing authority The Dalles City Council is the organization's governing authority.

 City management has determined that the Agency meets the criteria set forth above, and, therefore, is a blended component unit of the City.
+The City's management has operational responsibility for the Agency as it manages the activities of the Agency in essentially the same manner in which it manages the City's own operations.
 This report is issued solely to meet a State of Oregon, Department of Revenue Interpretation of Oregon Revised Statutes that requires a separate audit report.